Nheverest/hstseed/SeedstackDeveloperGuide.md

 Developments on Seedstack are made on forked copies of main repository.

-Fork https://github.com/seedstack/seed project, then clone your forked project.
+For example, to work on Seed project, fork https://github.com/seedstack/seed, then clone your forked project.

-If required, set upstream in forked project; for example:
+If required, set upstream in forked project; for example, with distribution project:

     git remote add upstream https://github.com/seedstack/distribution.git

+First steps are:

+1. update project version in pom.xml, if required

+1. update CHANGELOG.md file

 One can develop and test directly in seed project (prefer IT tests), and in a test project.
 To implement current framework developments in a test project, one has two possibilities, as seen below.